Tech-at-DU/Moviefy/P06-HTTP-and-Routes/content.md

 1. Make the call
 1. Display the data

+# HTTP Methods and Routes

 > [action]
-> Go back to Request.swift and add the following enums before the struct already there:
+> Go back to `Request.swift` and add the following enums before the existing struct:
 >
 ```Swift
 public enum HTTPMethod: String{